NikitaWeW/gvo/README.md

 # GVO - dependency manager + [setup](#currently-provided-dependencies-names)
-This project provides cmakelists to orgenise your dependencies, [these dependencies](#currently-provided-dependencies-names), and scripts to build and find them.
+This project provides a cmake module for organising your dependencies, as well as [these dependencies](#currently-provided-dependencies-names) for graphical programming, and scripts to build and find them.

 Basically, gvo looks for cmake scripts in given directories for each given dependency, and includes them.